-Blogging helps you get visitors’ attention with helpful information and provides content to flesh out your social media presence and fuel your SEO efforts, too.
+Blogging helps you get visitors’ attention with helpful information and provides content to flesh out your social media presence and fuel your SEO efforts.

 Here are a few examples of companies getting it right.

-Since we’re writing a blog post on content marketing examples, we thought OptinMonster’s blog would be the most appropriate place to start.
+Since we’re writing a blog post on content marketing examples, OptinMonster’s blog would be the most appropriate place to start.

-OptinMonster’s blog is a valuable resource for current customers (looking to use OptinMonster in new ways), as well as for prospective customers.
+OptinMonster’s blog is a valuable resource for current customers (looking to use OptinMonster in new ways) and prospective customers.

-Through this blog, OptinMonster has become an authoritative resource on lead generation tips, tools, and strategies.
+OptinMonster has become an authoritative resource on lead generation tips, tools, and strategies through its blog.

-It’s also how OptinMonster was able to attract more than 1,213,437 websites that use its services.
+It’s also how OptinMonster attracted more than 1,213,437 websites that use its services.

-Buffer’s one of our favorite content marketing examples, due to their three-pronged content marketing strategy.
+Buffer’s one of our favorite content marketing examples due to its three-pronged content marketing strategy.

-The company used guest blogging to fuel their initial growth, writing a couple of times a day and publishing content on high visibility sites.
-That growth hacking strategy helped Buffer attract their first 100,000 users.
+The company used guest blogging to fuel its initial growth, writing a few times daily and publishing content on high-visibility sites.
+That growth hacking strategy helped Buffer attract its first 100,000 users.

-On Buffer’s own blog, the company concentrated initially on writing for the people who influenced their customers, producing high quality, and highly shareable, content.
+On Buffer’s blog, the company initially concentrated on writing for the people who influenced their customers, producing high-quality and highly shareable content.

 Buffer now has four blogs, including the Transparency blog and Open blog, where they have shared business ups and downs over the years.

-And they share their best content via a regular email marketing.
+And they share their best content via regular email marketing.

-When you think of examples of content marketing done right, Hubspot’s always on the list.
-In addition to creating a free tool as a growth hacking strategy, Hubspot has used content marketing by:
+Regarding examples of content marketing done right, HubSpot’s always on the list.
+In addition to creating a free tool as a growth hacking strategy, HubSpot has used content marketing by: